adrianorosso/react-todo-list/README.md

+# React TODO list

-* This is a simple todo list, using react-redux for practicing puposes.
+This is a simple todo list, using react-redux for practicing puposes.

 # Getting Started with Create React App